Place-based giving: growing nationwide, thriving in IslingtonContinue

-Islington Giving has been referenced in three important research reports in the last two weeks.
+We have been referenced in three important research reports highlighting the growing success of place-based giving across London and the UK.
 Centre for London’s More, Better, Together: A strategic review of giving in London, The Researchery’s Place-based giving schemes: Funding, engaging and creating stronger communities (commissioned by the Office for Civil Society, Department for Digital, Culture, Media and Sport), and Harnessing the capital’s giving: What is the role of the Mayor and Greater London authority in enabling civic philanthropy? by Rocket Science.
-They all highlight the growing success of place-based giving across London and the UK.

 The reports form part of a national conversation that seeks to understand the motivations and mechanisms behind place-based giving.